Suman-2006/HostelDevops/README.md

 ---

 ## Viewing the Project Documentation (PDF)
+## 🧠 Architecture Type

+This project follows a **Serverful Architecture** because:

+- Infrastructure is manually managed
+- Docker containers are explicitly configured
+- Nginx reverse proxy is manually configured
+- Networking and port exposure are controlled by the developer

+---

+## 📄 Viewing the Project Documentation (PDF)

 The final project documentation is included as: hostelops.pdf

-To open it inside VS Code:
+### To open it inside VS Code:
-Open VS Code
+1. Open VS Code
-Go to Extensions
+2. Go to Extensions
-Install the extension:
+3. Install the extension:
 ```bash
 vscode-pdf (by tomoki1207)
 ```
-After installing, click on hostelops.pdf
+4. After installing, click on `hostelops.pdf`
-It will open directly inside VS Code with proper PDF preview -Without the extension, VS Code will show raw binary text.
+5. It will open directly inside VS Code with proper PDF preview
+-Without the extension, VS Code will show raw binary text.
 ---